dialect-app/dialect/README.md

 sudo ninja -C builddir install
 ```

-## How to use

-Open Dialect directly from your menu.
-For starting a translation, press "Enter" or the button between the two text spaces.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.